AndrewDavidRatnam/Transformers-and-Generative-Models-For-Visual-Tasks-Workshop/README.md

 ## Layout
 - Each folder is a day of the workshop.
 It will contain Pre-requistes workthrough and then workshop work through
 #### Example:
-Each folder is a day of the workshop.
-It will contain Pre-requistes workthrough and then workshop work through
-Example:
 ```plaintext
 Day_1/
 ├── Pre req/